form3tech-oss/github-team-approver/README.md

 * If the `target_branches` field is omitted or left empty, the specified rules are applied to all PRs regardless of the target branch.
 * PRs made against branches for which no rules are defined are automatically marked as approved.
 * PRs made against branches for which rules are defined **MUST** match at least one rule to be approved.

+#### TODO: describe detecting co-authors behaviour and its limitations